connectrpc/connectrpc.com/src/content/docs/docs/governance/rfc/008-server-compression-preference.md

 ---
-title: "008: Use server preference for compression priority"
+title: "008: Server compression preference"
 ---

 This RFC proposes amending the Connect protocol to have servers define the